19 Jan 10 Warning Signs That Your Teen May Have a Drug Problem

 - Don’t rummage through your teen’s belongings seeking further evidence—this only increases the risk of confrontation devolving into pointless argument.
 Instead, tell your teen gently but firmly what you’ve observed and what you’re worried about; assure her you love her and want to help; then listen to her response.

 - Set an example: remove from your house all intoxicating substances (even beer and wine) not essential for medical purposes, and purge any references to “needing” a drink or pill from your everyday speech.
-In a society where prescription drug abuse runs rampant and suboxone detox centers are full of people whose heroin treatment traded one addiction for another, one can’t be too careful about not encouraging the idea that every problem can be solved with a drug.
+In a society where prescription drug abuse runs rampant and heroin replacement prescription drug centers are full of people whose heroin treatment traded one addiction for another, one can’t be too careful about not encouraging the idea that every problem can be solved with a drug.

 - See a family therapist to explore ways of opening new channels of communication.